bradymholt/geekytidbits.com/_posts/2018-10-01-postgres-distinct-on.md

 ORDER BY timestamp DESC
 ```

 That's it!
-We're telling PostgreSQL to "put the logs into groups unqiue by url (`ON (url)`), sort each of these groups by most recent (`ORDER BY timestamp DESC`) and then return fields for the firest record in each of these groups (`url, request_duration`).
+We're telling PostgreSQL to "put the logs into groups unique by url (`ON (url)`), sort each of these groups by most recent (`ORDER BY timestamp DESC`) and then return fields for the firest record in each of these groups (`url, request_duration`).